ShujiaHuang/HGPP/README.md

 4. Please cite the paper
 -----------------------

 De novo assembly of a haploid-resolved human genome.
-(Under review)
+(Accepted by NBT)